| BADSHAHPUR, India/NEW DELHI

 "Indian investigative mechanisms are really, really shoddy and very basic investigations are often botched up," said Rebecca Mammen John, a Supreme Court lawyer.

-The study, by the Delhi-based charity Shakti Vahini, cited examples where judges criticized investigating officers for not collecting evidence or finding witnesses to support the claims.
+The study, by the Delhi-based charity Shakti Vahini, cited examples where judges criticised investigating officers for not collecting evidence or finding witnesses to support the claims.

 Legal experts say one of the biggest problems for rape victims seeking justice is the time it takes for a court verdict.
 An average case can take 5 to 10 years to reach judgment.
 The Delhi and Punjab rapes have fuelled demands for special fast-track courts to deal with crimes against women.